Light, Form and Color

 For Portuguese version click here

-Artists: Adelaide de Freitas, Ana Gonçalves, Carlos Barahona Possollo, Cristina Albaker, Daniel Schär, Dulce Carvalho, Isabel Soares dos Reis, Jessica Dunn, Marc Sarkis GulbenkianMaria João Vale, Marjori Salvagni, Mónica de Morais, Rita AndradeRVieiraTeymur Rustamov
+Artistas: Adelaide de Freitas, Ana Gonçalves, Carlos Barahona Possollo, Carol Welsch, Cristina Albaker, Daniel Schär, Dulce Carvalho, Isabel Soares dos Reis, Jessica Dunn, Marc Sarkis GulbenkianMaria João Vale, Marjori Salvagni, Martin Stranka, Mónica de Morais, Rita AndradeRVieiraTeymur Rustamov

 Programme